Jacobbidmead/Jacobbidmead/README.md

 💻  I've worked on a variety of personal projects, from single-page applications to more complex full stack apps.
 You can view my work on [my website](https://jacobbidmead.com/).

-🥷🏻 I have experience contributing to larger group projects, from working with start-ups building Saas MVP products to imporving accessability for an NGO's website.
+🥷🏻 I have experience contributing to larger group projects, from working with start-ups building Saas MVP products to improving accessability for an NGO's website.

 🔧 Whether it's optimizing performance, enhancing accessibility, or implementing cutting-edge features, I love diving into challenges and finding innovative solutions.